Tuna-Terps/FiveM-Power-Job-ESX-vSync-/README.txt

 ** TO GET STARTED **
 1.)
 Once downloaded, simply upload the TunasPowerJob folder into your /resource folder

 2.)
-In server.cfg add start TunasPowerJob (VSYNC MUST START BEFORE POWERJOB; SO PLACE POWERJOB BELOW IT)
+In server.cfg add ensure TunasPowerJob (VSYNC MUST START BEFORE POWERJOB; SO PLACE POWERJOB BELOW IT)

 3.)
 In your vSync mod we will make 2 additions, one in vs_server.lua & the fxmanifest.lua files (will work if youre using older __resource.lua)